 But industry insiders point to the downside.

 Marc Leznick, who runs internet dating conferences for the industry, identifies potential drawbacks: "There are two things.
 Number one, I'm sharing the revenue.
 And now, let's say, three or four years pass and I want to sell this business.
-All those users are the value of the business, but I don't own them - the white-label host does."'Pick up' training
+All those users are the value of the business, but I don't own them - the white-label host does."